junxit/us-congress-bills-115/metadata.md

 - 2018-09-04 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 115-331.
 - 2018-09-04 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 115-331.
 - 2018-09-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 563.
+- 2018-12-06 — Amendment SA 4070 agreed to in Senate by Unanimous Consent.
+- 2018-12-06 — Amendment SA 4070 proposed by Senator Cornyn for Senator Young. (consideration: CR S7370-7371; text: CR S7370-7371) In the nature of a substitute.
+- 2018-12-06 — Measure laid before Senate by unanimous consent. (consideration: CR S7370-7371)
+- 2018-12-06 — Passed Senate with an amendment by Unanimous Consent.
+- 2018-12-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2018-12-06 — Senate amendment agreed to: Amendment SA 4070 agreed to in Senate by Unanimous Consent.
+- 2018-12-06 — Senate amendment proposed (on the floor): Amendment SA 4070 proposed by Senator Cornyn for Senator Young.(consideration: CR S7370-7371; text: CR S7370-7371)
+- 2018-12-06 — Senate amendment submitted
+- 2018-12-06 — The committee substitute withdrawn by Unanimous Consent.
+(CR S7370)